-Zenith UK's product offerings and services are aimed at enhancing clients' experience and are delivered through differentiated services, which reflect the Bank's in-depth understanding of its clients' business needs, proven knowledge of several African markets and efficient execution of transactions.
+Zenith UK's product offerings and services aim to create convenient banking arrangements and to enhance clients' experience.
+Products and services delivered are differentiated and reflect the Bank's in-depth understanding of its clients' business needs, proven knowledge of several African markets and efficient execution of transactions.

 The Bank generates revenues through the provision of credit facilities to corporate customers and high net worth individuals, participating in revolving credit facilities, commercial mortgages, syndicated structured trade finance facilities, risk participation lending, infrastructure and project financing, and football receivables financing.
 The Bank also invests in Eurobonds and securities issued by governments and banks, and processes Letters of Credit and related trade services and payments.
-Its clients include members of the Zenith Group, corporate, small, and medium scale organisations, financial institutions, banks, and individuals (Wealth Management clients).

-On 31st December 2021 the Bank held US\$2.9bn in assets (2020 US\$2.3bn) and generated US\$11.4m profit after tax (2020 US\$18m).
-As a predominantly wholesale bank serving and supporting the wider Zenith Bank Group customers, ZBUK is not considered to be systemically important and aims to be proportionate yet informative in its approach to this Pillar 3 disclosure accordingly.
+On 31st December 2022, the Bank held US\$3.1bn in assets (2021 US\$2.9bn) and generated US\$35.2m profit after tax (2021 US\$11.4m).
+As a predominantly wholesale bank serving and supporting the wider Zenith Bank Group customers, ZBUK is not considered to be systemically important and aims to be proportionate, yet informative in its approach to this Pillar 3 disclosure accordingly.